millar/laravel-multi-ab/README.md

 Used to manually trigger an interaction which results in engagement.

-**AB::complete($goal)**
+**AB::complete($goal [, $experiment, $variant])**

 Used to manually trigger goals.
 Useful when you want to track goals that are not linked to urls or routes.
+You can optionally specify the experiment-variant combo in cases where a goal may be completed by a different user (e.g. referral tracking).

 **AB::getExperiments()**

-Get the list of experiments.
+Get the array of experiments.

 **AB::getGoals()**